Hero image for exhibition titled Charles Gaines

 In Conversation: Charles Gaines, Naima J Keith & Olga Viso

-Join us for a conversation with artist Charles Gaines, Naima J Keith and Olga Viso, in celebration of Gaines’ exhibition ‘Numbers and Trees, The Tanzania Baobabs’ at Hauser & Wirth West Hollywood.
-The conversation will be followed by the opening reception from 7 – 8 pm.
+On opening night, guests joined us for a conversation with artist Charles Gaines, Naima J Keith, and Olga Viso in celebration of Gaines’ exhibition ‘Numbers and Trees, The Tanzania Baobabs’ at Hauser & Wirth West Hollywood.

 On View in West Hollywood